risingwavelabs/risingwave-docs-legacy/docs/create-source/create-source-s3.md

 :::

 ## Example
-Here is an example of connecting RisingWave to an S3 source to read data from individual streams.
+Here are examples of connecting RisingWave to an S3 source to read data from individual streams.

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';